Anteater: Interactive Visualization of Program Execution Values in Context: 's Visualization Design

 One last way users can filter the visualization is by hiding parts of the generalized context tree.
 Right clicking on a block in the tree will expand the block to take up the entire width of the interface, increasing the size of all of its children and thus making them easier to see.
 However, in doing this, users might lose context of where they are exploring with respect to the execution.
 To retain this context, we add a smaller, grayscale version of the generalized context tree with a highlighter bar over it.
 When the user zooms in on a block, the highlighter narrows to indicate its place in the overall context tree.
-It also highlights the selected block in yellow, as well as any other blocks that are highlighted in the generalized context tree (dependencies and brushed values).
-This allows users to see them even if they are outside of the visible portion of it.
-In Fig.\ \ref{fig:grouping}, we zoomed in on the loop at 166, and we see our location in the execution in the context bar.
-This interaction falls into Yi et al.'s ``abstract/elaborate'' category.
+It also highlights the selected block in yellow, as well as any other blocks that are highlighted in the generalized context tree (from dependencies and brushed values).
+This allows users to see highlighted blocks even if they are outside of the visible portion of the generalized context tree.
+In Fig. \ref{fig:grouping}, we zoomed in on the loop at line 166, but we see our location with respect to the whole generalized context tree in the context bar.